 Seating capacity in the Mary Idema Pew and Steelcase Libraries has been reduced to allow for social distancing.
 Because the furniture is spaced to accommodate social distancing, please refrain from moving furniture during your visit.

-Study Rooms in the Mary Idema Pew and Steelcase libraries are closed for the duration of the Staying in Place order.
+Study Rooms in the Mary Idema Pew and Steelcase Libraries are open with reduced capacity.

 Knowledge Market Online